okeshawarz/prospectus/draft3.md

 ownership of the land represents a *claim* on the *future productivity* of that land.

+This framework has been developed in several ways, particularly by @harvey2018a, addressed below, and @basu2018.
+Basu points out that the key to the Marxian (neo-Ricardian?) understanding of land rents in general is that "if the non-produced resource is privately owner, and is limited in quantity, then its owner appropriates an income stream that we call capitalist rent," and applies the dynamics of ground-rent to *all* non-produced resources.
+Since non-produced resources do not require labor, by definition, then they have no *value* in the Marxian sense.
+However, they do have *prices*, despite having no value.

 @engels2009 provided the first Marxian analysis of particularly the *housing* question under urban capitalism, starting from the vantage point of the English working class.
 For Engels, "the housing question relates to